DjSeth1/api-webserver/README.md

 Lets take a look at these Models in full as well as their relationships, we will start with Users, Barbers, Services then Appointments as models

-Subsequently, we will look at the schemas that allow us to relate the models in SQLAlchemy and work with Marshmallow to return JSON requests.
+Subsequently, we will look at the schemas that allow us to relate the models in SQLAlchemy and work with Marshmallow to return JSON requests, aswell as validate all incoming requests.

 **Users Model**